 The location and zoning both determine how much you can borrow.
-Furthermore, rates differ depending on the lender, so it’s best to speak to one of our mortgage advisers to find out about the available loans.
+Furthermore, online home loan rates differ depending on the lender, so it’s best to speak to one of our mortgage advisers to find out about the available loans.

 Some lenders will allow you to apply for a standard home loan for your hobby farm.
 To do this, you will need a strong application and a sizeable deposit.